 Each student must complete four semester hours of elective courses, plus two Continuing Dental Education Courses to be eligible for graduation.
 The number of elective courses per year, eligibility requirements and associated information are listed in the Student Guide to Academic Studies.

-Although some electives are offered during the first and second year of the curriculum, the majority of elective courses are offered in the third and fourth years of the curriculum.
-The following types of elective courses are offered:
+Although some electives are offered during the first and second year of the curriculum, the all students first and second year students

 General information courses